ecmwf/earthkit-data/docs/guide/sources.rst

 mars
 --------------

-.. py:function:: from_source("mars", *args, prompt=True, log="default", **kwargs)
+.. py:function:: from_source("mars", *args, request=None, prompt=True, log="default", **kwargs)
   :noindex:

-  The ``mars`` source will retrieve data from the ECMWF MARS (Meteorological Archival and Retrieval System) archive.
-In addition to data retrieval, the request specified as ``*args`` and/or ``**kwargs`` also has GRIB post-processing options such as ``grid`` and ``area`` for regridding and sub-area extraction, respectively.
+  The ``mars`` source retrieves data from the ECMWF `MARS <https://confluence.ecmwf.int/display/UDOC/MARS+user+documentation>`_ (Meteorological Archival and Retrieval System) archive.

-  To figure out which data you need, or discover relevant data available in MARS, see the publicly accessible `MARS catalog`_ (or this `access restricted catalog <https://apps.ecmwf.int/mars-catalogue/>`_).
+  :param tuple *args: positional arguments representing request dictionaries.
+Each item can be dictionary or

-  If the ``use-standalone-mars-client-when-available`` :ref:`config option<config>` is True and the MARS client is installed (e.g. at ECMWF) the MARS access is direct.
-In this case the MARS client command can be specified via the ``MARS_CLIENT_EXECUTABLE`` environment variable.
-When it is not set the ``"/usr/local/bin/mars"`` path will be used.
+          a list/tuple of dictionaries

-  If the standalone MARS client is not available or not enabled the `web API`_ will be used.
-In order to use the `web API`_ you will need to register and retrieve an access token.
-For a more extensive documentation about MARS, please refer to the `MARS user documentation`_.
+  :param request: specify the request as a dictionary.
+A list/tuple of dicts can be used to specify multiple requests. *New in earthkit-data version 0.18.0*

-  :param tuple *args: positional arguments specifying the request as a dict
+  :type request: dict, list/tuple of dicts, None
   :param bool prompt: if ``True``, it can offer a prompt to specify the credentials for `web API`_ and write them into the default RC file ``~/.ecmwfapirc``.
 The prompt only appears when:

     - no `web API`_ RC file exists at the default location ``~/.ecmwfapirc``